nmantani/FileInsight-plugins/README.txt

 For the Find PE file plugin, it requires pefile Python module.
 Please get it from https://code.google.com/p/pefile/ .

+For the "Send to" plugin, please edit launcher.py to run your favorite programs.

 Author: Nobutaka Mantani (Email: nobutaka@nobutaka.org, Twitter: nmantani)
 License: The BSD 2-Clause License (http://opensource.org/licenses/bsd-license.php)